 Longford town is centrally located in the heart of Ireland, and dissected by important transport corridors.
-Longford Town has been identified as a strategic portal to the northwest and south in the Regional Spatial and Economic Strategy for the Eastern and Midland Region, in recognition of its location at the junction of the M4/N4 Dublin/Sligo and N5, and due to its proximity to the regional growth centre of Athlone, which supports its role as a strategic employment centre.
+Longford Town has been identified as a strategic portal to the northwest and south in recognition of its location at the junction of the N55; M4/N4 Dublin/Sligo and N5, and due to its proximity to the regional growth centre of Athlone, which supports its role as a strategic employment centre.